WebContainer/wasm-c-example/README.md

 ```

 This produces `out.wasm` which is a compiled and linked wasm executable, _almost_ ready to load in your browser.
-The `.wasm` binary requires a _libc_ implementation to run.
+The `.wasm` binary requires a runtime implementation to run.

+- The runtime must implement to symbols in [external-symbols](external-symbols).
-Check out the [WebContainers](https://github.com/groundwater/WebContainers/) example implementation.
+- Check out the [WebContainers](https://github.com/groundwater/WebContainers/) work-in-progress implementation.

 # Notes